microprediction/precise/docs/m6_success.md

 # Performance of precise users in the M6 financial forecasting contest

 So far as we know, there are two teams out of 199 who have publically declared that they are using the precise package for the [M6 Financial Forecasting Competition](https://m6competition.com/).
+I have no idea *how* Marco is using my package, only that he is.

 | Handle                                  | Team details                                                |
 |-----------------------------------------|-------------------------------------------------------------|